What does a good mild traumatic brain injury recovery program look like? That’s what this article is here to show you!

 If you are not seeing any improvement from your TBI symptoms, you may actually be experiencing the effects of whiplash.

-Luckily, whiplash is easily remedied with massage therapy and manual manipulation.
+Luckily, you can treat whiplash with massage therapy and manual manipulation.

-If nothing else seems to be working for you, it might be worth seeing a professional massage therapist to rule out whiplash and other neck issues which could be unknowingly causing you problems.
+If nothing else seems to be working for you, it might be worth seeing a professional massage therapist to rule out whiplash and other neck issues.

 Mild Traumatic Brain Injury Recovery